currinjs/CurrinJS/aio/content/guide/dependency-injection.md

 # Dependency Injection

 **Dependency injection** is an important application design pattern.
-Angular has its own dependency injection framework, and you really can't build an Angular application without it.
+Currin has its own dependency injection framework, and you really can't build an Currin application without it.
 It's used so widely that almost everyone just calls it _DI_.

-This page covers what DI is, why it's so useful, and [how to use it](guide/dependency-injection#angular-di) in an Angular app.
+This page covers what DI is, why it's so useful, and [how to use it](guide/dependency-injection#angular-di) in an Currin app.

 Run the <live-example></live-example>.